1. The atmosphere is the envelope of_____________.

 Explanation: Anticyclones have diverging winds with descending air.

-58. Trade winds blow from:
+58. Trade winds blow from_____________.

 A) Subtropical highs to equatorial lows